 From term sheet to closing, our attorneys offer practical, business-savvy advice with regard to commercial real estate financing transactions.
-We have demonstrated success in structuring lending transactions in a way that minimizes competing risk positions.
+We have demonstrated success in structuring lending transactions in a way that minimize competing risk positions.
 Additionally, we offer insightful guidance with respect to loan restructures, refinances, and workouts.
-Employing state of the art legal project management skills, we efficiently close deals on time and on terms that meet all expectations.
+Employing state-of-the-art legal project management skills, we efficiently close deals on time and on terms that meet all expectations.

 Laser-focused on a great outcome.
 Powered by experience and insight.